-[dropcap]E[/dropcap]xperimenting, AGAIN!!!
+Experimenting, AGAIN!
 I had a “vision” of this cake in my mind late at night.
 First, I cook in my mind.
 After years of cooking, I understand how the flavors blend together.
 I couldn’t wait to make this in Real Life and WOW!
-Better than I have imagined!
+This Eggplant Potato Cake is better than I have imagined!

 The one below, I have baked for the Mother’s Day Brunch.
 I had small decorative eggplants from Costco on hand and was able to decorate it pretty for the occasion.